ray-project/ray/README.rst

 Why Ray?
 --------

-Today's ML workloads are increasingly compute intensive.
-As convenient as they are, single-node development environments such as your laptop cannot scale to it: there is a need for a unified way to scale from a laptop to a cluster.
+Today's ML workloads are increasingly compute-intensive.
+As convenient as they are, single-node development environments such as your laptop cannot scale to meet these demands.

-Ray is this unified way to scale Python and AI applications.
+Ray is a unified way to scale Python and AI applications from a laptop to a cluster.

-With Ray, you can seamlessly scale the same code from laptops to clusters.
-Ray's underlying generality also means it can handle any workload with the best performance possible-- so you can run one system instead of many.
+With Ray, you can seamlessly scale the same Python code from a laptop to a cluster.
+Ray is also designed to be general-purpose, meaning that it can handle any workload and still provide the best performance.
+If your application is written in Python, you can scale it with Ray.
+No other systems required.

 More Information
 ----------------